Tax-Free Childcare: Other childcare schemes

 What schemes will fall under childcare support?

 It is not entirely clear which schemes fall under this definition.
 In the explanatory notes to the Childcare Act 2014, the childcare grant administered by the Students Loans Company is specifically mentioned as covered by this section.
-It is not clear whether it includes support via the childcare element of tax credits - but certainly if a tax credit claimant (whether receiving the childcare element of working tax credit or not) makes a declaration of eligibility for TFC, their tax credit award will be terminated as explained below.
+According to the HMRC TFC manual, this section does not apply to tax credit awards.

 Our understanding is that it does not include the childcare earnings disregard in housing benefit or payments made directly to their childcare provider such as free 15 hours or 30 hours childcare provision.